Amazing things to see & do at Flamborough Head

 It’s always great to get out to the British coast.
-There are many amazing things to see & do at Flamborough head.
+There are many amazing things to see & do at Flamborough head cliffs.
 When the weather is good and the sun is shinning theres no better place to be.
-The area around Flamborough Head has some spectacular coastline, limestone cliffs hidden cloves and wildlife which makes this an exceptional place to come for a day out even a little longer.
+The area around Flamborough Head has some spectacular coastline, limestone cliffs, hidden cloves and wildlife which makes this an exceptional place to come for a day out even a little longer.

 Where is it & how to get there

 Flamborough Head is a promontory situated on the Yorkshire north sea coast between Bridlington and Scarborough.
 The easiest way to reach the area is by road.
 You can get to bridlington by train from most towns in the UK and then by bus from there to Flamborough Head.
 We travelled by car from our home in Lancashire this took about two and a half hours.
 It is within a one and a half hour drive of Hull, York and Leeds.
 It’s just under a three hour drive from Manchester.

 There are plenty of amazing things to see & do at Flamborough head if you you love the outdoors.
 It is a paradise for nature lovers and walkers; just the views alone along the chalk Flamborough cliffs make it well worth a visit.
 The wildlife is spectacular with the chance to see soaring Gannets, nesting Puffins, Fulmers, Guillemots and Razorbills on the cliffs.
 In the sea if you are lucky you may spot basking Seals and Porpoise swimming.
 There are beaches to relax on, rock pools and caves to explore and a couple of lighthouses too.
 Don’t forget your beach wear, walking shoes and a camera.